ralphv/gallifrey-rules/docusaurus/docs/getting-started/the-modules.md

 Modules in Gallifrey Rules are conceptually divided into two types.
 Plugins and Providers.

-To create a module:
+### To create a module:

 1. Create a new TypeScript file with a TypeScript class in it.
 2. The Typescript class has to be the `default export`.
 3. You have to decorate the class with one of two decorators:

-    a. `@GallifreyPlugin`: It takes a single parameter, `PluginType`, which indicates the plugin type.
+    a. [@GallifreyPlugin](https://github.com/ralphv/gallifrey-rules/blob/main/src/interfaces/InterfaceDecorators.ts#L27): It takes a single parameter, `PluginType`, which indicates the plugin type.

-    b. `@GallifreyProvider`: It takes two parameters.
+    b. [@GallifreyProvider](https://github.com/ralphv/gallifrey-rules/blob/main/src/interfaces/InterfaceDecorators.ts#L49): It takes two parameters.
 The first one is the `ProviderType` and the second one is whether or not to mark this provider as the `default` one for it's class.

 4. You have to implement the Interface for your particular module.

 All interface will require at least providing the module name via `getModuleName()` method.
 The default naming pattern validation will force this to be all lower letters with `-` as seperator.
 Also know as [kebab-case](https://www.pluralsight.com/blog/software-development/programming-naming-conventions-explained#kebab-.case) You can also modify the naming convention patters.
-Learn more [PLACEHOLDER]
+[Learn more](/docs/advanced/environment-variables#gr_module_name_pattern).

 ---

 ### Engine Interfaces

 When Gallifrey Rules call methods on your modules, it will pass in an `Engine Interface`.
-For example for Rules, it will pass in `EngineRuleInterface`.
+For example for Rules, it will pass in [EngineRuleInterface](https://github.com/ralphv/gallifrey-rules/blob/main/src/engine-interfaces/EngineRuleInterface.ts#L17).
 These engine interfaces are provided to your modules to access the engine services.
-Through them you can for example, schedule future event, get configurations, do actions, pull data objects, add metrics and much more.
-Its easy to discover what the interfaces do through the IDE's code completion features.
+Through them, you can, for example, schedule future event, get configurations, do actions, pull data objects, add metrics and much more.
+It's easy to discover what the interfaces do through the IDE's code completion features.

 Some plugins will not get all the services, for example `Rules` can `schedule future events` because they are concerned with the business logic, however it doesn't make sense for an action to schedule a future event, so you won't find that in `EngineActionInterface`.
 Similarly an action should not be able to pull data because that's something a rule should do.
 Actions should only take a payload and do something based on that, think of them like [pure functions](https://en.wikipedia.org/wiki/Pure_function).
 The outcome of the action should never be influnced by external states.
 This is especially important when you want to modify your Action to run asynchronously.